 Breitling Superocean Heritage II vs. Omega Seamaster 300: Features and Options

 The Breitling Superocean also has time-only models, but only in its so-called ‘Capsule’ and ‘Boutique’ collections.
 What are they?
 Well, the Capsule Collection models are not officially limited editions as they’re not numbered, but they are only being produced for a specific amount of time (so they are limited editions in all but name).
-As it pertains to the Superocean Heritage II, that leaves us with the five closest recreations of the initial Superocean ref.
-1004 from 1957 – three in stainless steel, with either a black, blue, or bronze dial, the other two a beautifully warm blend of steel and Sedna gold with black or bronze dials.
+As it pertains to the Superocean Heritage II, that leaves us with a handful of the closest recreations of the initial Superocean ref.
+1004 from 1957.

 As for the Boutique Collection, these are genuine, numbered limited editions.
 The Superocean Heritage ’57 is a black dial, three-hand piece with quirky rainbow-colored indexes, emitting a real beach hippie vibe – and ‘ONE OF 250’ engraved on the back.
 All simple enough?
 Not so fast!
 There is also another version of the colorful Boutique model, this time with blue detailing, just called a Limited Edition and restricted to 1,000 units, with a proportion of the profits going to frontline Covid-19 charities.

-On the whole, the Breitling certainly has the most variation, especially when you take its choice of sizes into consideration as well.
+On the whole, Breitling certainly has the most variation, especially when you take its choice of sizes into consideration as well.
 Most of the range is available in 42mm and 44mm, which is relatively restrained by Breitling’s standards.
-There are also two pieces in 46mm, both time-and-date in steel, with either all black on a mesh steel bracelet or blue on a rubber strap.
+There are also two pieces in 46mm, both time-and-date in steel, with either all black on a mesh steel bracelet or blue on a rubber strap and a newer ladies range in 38mm.

 Breitling Superocean Heritage II Vs. Omega Seamaster 300: Aesthetics